phetsims/phet-info/doc/new-dev-onboarding.md

 and PhET employee.
 Check-in with the PhET Business Manager for a complete list of HR needs.
 Beyond those HR nees, the following list specifies essential items for a PhET Developer:

 - Get a CU Email account and identikey.
-- Set up a Github Account with access to the phetsims organization (you should receive an invite to join).
+- Set up a GitHub Account with access to the phetsims organization (you should receive an invite to join).
 - Ask the Business Manager to add you to the SIMS_DEV and BROWSER_SIDE_COMMON_CODE development teams on Github.
 This access will allow you to push code to sim repos and common code repos.
 - Set up a Slack account and join the phetsims workspace (you should receive an invite to join).
 From here, join the